Mongolia's Capital Banned Coal To Fix Its Pollution Problem. Will It Work?

 Seeing is believing when it comes to Ulaanbaatar's air pollution.
 Realities must change on the ground if there's any hope of seeing changes in the air.

-Emily Kwong (@emilykwong1234) spent nine weeks reporting in Mongolia as NPR's Above the Fray fellow.
+This is part of a series by Emily Kwong (@emilykwong1234), who spent nine weeks reporting in Mongolia as NPR's Above the Fray fellow.
 Additional reporting and translations were provided by Ganbat Namjilsangarav.
 The fellowship is sponsored by the John Alexander Project, which supports foreign reporting in undercovered parts of the world.
 Follow the fellowship on Instagram (@thejohnaproject) and Twitter (@thejohnaproject).